zjkmxy/zjkmxy.github.io/_posts/2020-07-11-tlv-reflection.md

 ======
 One thing makes `python-ndn` different from all work above is it has 3 phases.
 After we calculated the size of every field at phase 1, we don't want to redo it at phase 2.
-Because the "Length" in TLV also has a varaint size, it is not feasible for a nested struct to leave the length blank and process it children first.
+Because the "Length" in TLV also has a variant size, it is not feasible for a nested struct to leave the length blank and process it children first.
 Thus, we have to remember all the sizes during the encoding procedure.